Purdue-CS193/homework-0-avacostanz0/index.md

 My favorite things about CS193:

-1.The use of terminal and teaching about how it works
+1. The use of terminal and teaching about how it works
 2. Lack of exams
 3. Flexibility of the class
 4. The helpful TA's